 - However, to be eligible for the Specialist Field Guide practical assessment you must have successfully completed all the relevant workbooks and these must have been verified and signed off by your assessor.
 (Your assessor will send confirmation of competence for the workbooks when submitting the practical assessment sheets to the FGASA office for moderation)

 - You also need to have completed the birding slide and sound examination, as well as the birding practical assessment before the practical takes place.

 Upon proof of extensive guiding experience (logged), a candidate may ask special permission to write the Advanced Field Guide or the Specialist Field Guide theory examination directly.
 This may be granted on condition that, should the candidate not prove competent, he/she must then go back and complete the FGASA Field Guide (NQF2) theory examination and practical assessment.

 General theory examination information

-• The date for an oral examination will depend on the availability of an examiner in your area of operation, however generally these are held at the FGASA office in Johannesburg.
+- The date for an oral examination will depend on the availability of an examiner in your area of operation, however generally these are held at the FGASA office in Johannesburg.

-• As some degree of literacy is essential to get to the Specialist Field Guide level, oral evaluations will normally be restricted to Field Guide NQF2 and Advanced Field Guide NQF4.
+- As some degree of literacy is essential to get to the FGASA Specialist Field Guide, oral evaluations will normally be restricted to Field Guide (NQF2) and Advanced Field Guide (NQF4).

-• Oral evaluations will be more a case of the assessor helping with the interpretation of questions, while a Specialist Field Guide candidate should be literate enough to complete the evaluation in writing.
+- Oral evaluations will be more a case of the assessor helping with the interpretation of questions, while a FGASA Specialist Field Guide candidate must be literate enough to complete the evaluation in writing.